nquintanaparrilla/OHSU-postbacc-proyect/README.md

 # Image Analysis Pipeline Documentation for Incucyte S3 exported images and cell culture experiments

 ## Overview
 This markdown file breaks down each image analysis step, from exporting raw files from the IncuCyte S3 to the final phenotype outputs like proliferation, morphology and motility.
+I worked on this pipeline for my postbacc project at Oregon Health and Science University (OHSU) PREP program.
 Please reach out via email or GitHub with any issues—I'm happy to help!

 ## Prerequisites
 - Software: Python 3.x, Fiji (ImageJ), R 4.x, etc.